 Opportunities for Training in Education and Outreach

-In addition to a world-class research environment, the BME department at Cornell has opportunities for you to learn to become a better educator and to teach students at various levels, from middle school through high school to undergraduates, about science and engineering.
-We encourage students to participate in public engagement and service to the broader community, including work with patient support groups, science policy, and advocacy.
+In addition to a world-class research environment, the BME department at Cornell has opportunities for you to learn to become a better educator, communicator, and science advocate.
+Cornell BME students have opportunities to teach students at various levels, from middle school through high school to undergraduates, educating them about science and engineering.

 Jenny Puetzer completed her Ph.D. in the Bonassar Lab in 2014.
 Her research focused on using mechanical stimulation to engineer whole meniscal constructs with native-like collagen organization.
 This...Read more about Alumni Spotlight: Jenny Puetzer, Ph.D.
 2014